wpilibsuite/frc-docs/source/docs/software/commandbased/what-is-command-based.rst

 subsystem.
 This is useful for continuous “background” actions such as controlling the robot drive, or keeping an arm held at a setpoint.

-TODO: replace this graphic with one that isn’t wrong
+.. todo:: replace this graphic with one that isn’t wrong

 .. figure:: images/commandflowchart.png
    :alt: scheduler control flow diagram